speedata/publisher/doc/manual/doc/description-en/servermode.md

 `/v0/publish?jobname=myfile` sets the jobname to "myfile", so `/v0/pdf/<id>` returns the data with the given filename (plus the `.pdf`) extension.
 This is done via the HTTP header `Content-Disposition`.

+You can also submit additional variables: `/v0/publish?vars=var1%3Dvalue1`.
+This is similar to the command line parameter `--var`.
+The parameter is URL-encoded in the form `var1=value1,var2=value2,var3=value3...`.

 ## `/v0/publish/<id>`